-We provide a rather informal presentation of a prototype system for word alignment based on our previous translation equivalence approach, discuss the problems encountered in the shared-task on word-aligning of a parallel Romanian-English text, present new evaluation results and suggest further ways of improving the alignment accuracy.
+We provide a rather informal presentation of a prototype system for word alignment based on our previous translation equivalence approach, discuss the problems encountered in the shared-task on word-aligning of a parallel Romanian-English text, present the preliminary evaluation results and suggest further ways of improving the alignment accuracy.

-Introduction
+1 Introduction

 In (Tufiş and Barbu, 2002; Tufiş, 2002) we largely described our extractor of translation equivalents, called TREQ.
 It was aimed at building translation dictionaries from parallel corpora.
-We described in (Ide et al. 2002) how this program is used in word clustering and in checking out the validity of the cross-lingual links between the monolingual wordnets of the multilingual Balkanet lexical ontology (Stamou et al. 2002).
+We described in (Ide et al. 2002) how this program is used in word clustering and in checking out the validity of the cross-lingual links between the monolingual wordnets of the multilingual Balkanet lexical ontology (Stamatou et al. 2002).
 In this paper we describe the TREQ-AL system, which builds on TREQ and aims at generating a word-alignment map for a parallel text (a bitext).
-TREQ-AL was built in for the Shared Task proposed by the organizers of the workshop on "Building and Using Parallel Texts:Data Driven Machine Translation and Beyond" at the HLT-NAACL 20031 conference.
+TREQ-AL was built in less than two weeks for the Shared Task proposed by the organizers of the workshop on "Building and Using Parallel Texts: Data Driven Machine Translation and Beyond" at the HLT-NAACL 20031 conference.
+It can be improved in several ways that became conspicuous when we analyzed the evaluation results.
 TREQ-AL has no need for an a priori bilingual dictionary, as this will be automatically extracted by TREQ.
 However, if such a dictionary is available, both TREQ and TREQ-AL know to make best use of it.
-We provide evaluation results for the proposed task in both experimental settings: without a startup bilingual lexicon and with an initial (medium size) bilingual lexicon.
+This ability allows both systems to work in a bootstrapping mode and to produce larger dictionaries and better alignments as they are used.

+The word alignment, as it was defined in the shared task is different and harder than the problem of translation equivalence as previously addressed.
 In a dictionary extraction task one translation pair is considered correct, if there is at least one context in which it has been rightly observed.
 A multiply occurring pair would count only once for the final dictionary.
 This is in sharp contrast with the alignment task where each occurrence of the same pair equally counts.